Who we are

 Who we share your data with

 We only share data with approved organisations who are able to provide you with the services for which you have requested.
 We do not share or sell your data to unlicensed third party’s .
-All information provided by you via this website, including your Name, Email, Telephone number and Address remain private for use by SEM Analytics Ltd Ltd and its approved partners.
+All information provided by you via this website, including your Name, Email, Telephone number and Address remain private for use by the SEM Analytics website and Scots Technology Ltd and its approved partners.
 You can request to see if we have any information of yours stored on our servers at any time by contacting us.
-In exceptional circumstances such as dealing with fraud, credit risk, dealing with abusive online behaviour, to enforce rights, to protect property, to protect human safety, if the law requires it; or if we sell or merge any part of our business, we may pass your personal data to another person or organisation to use for their own purposes.
-We will not otherwise disclose your personal data to anyone outside of SEM Analytics Ltd to use for their own purpose without telling you, for example, by updating this privacy statement.
+In exceptional circumstances such as dealing with fraud, credit risk, dealing with abusive online behavior, to enforce rights, to protect property, to protect human safety, if the law requires it; or if we sell or merge any part of our business, we may pass your personal data to another person or organisation to use for their own purposes.
+We will not otherwise disclose your personal data to anyone outside of Scots Technology Ltd to use for their own purpose without telling you, for example, by updating this privacy statement.

 How long we retain your data

 What rights you have over your data